tu-team/2/doc/emotions/affective and appraisal aspects/affective_appraisal_and_coping_aspecs.md

 * Disgust - could be understood as low level hard-coded predicate to protect system.
 * Shame humiliation this complex affect that appeared to be latest in evolutional process of humans is triggered when system is prevented from getting new interesting information.

 Conscious appraisal is more complex and includes learned rules.
 It is based no Scherer sequential appraisal approach [appraisal_as_sequential_checking].
 We adopted Scherer's processes to Plutchik "Wheel of emotion" [natureofemotions] model.
-Complete set of conscious appraisal predicates could be found in appendix.
+Complete set of conscious appraisal predicates are listed in appendix.
+Conscious appraisal algorithm contains 4 steps:

+1. Relevance check including: novelty check.intrinsic pleasantness check, goal relevance included.
+1. Implication including: causal Attribution check, outcome probability check, discrepancy from expectation check, goal/need conduciveness check, urgency check
+1. Coping potential including: control check, power check. adjustment check.
+1. Normative significance including: internal standards check, external standards check.

+All the sub-steps are processed in parallel.

+Coping is based on [dont_worry_be_happy] and includes two main groups: problem-focused and emotion-focused coping strategies. ...

 ##Appendix